 - your spouse's age on March 1 each year

-- whether your spouse is male or female, and
+- your spouse's gender, and

 - whether your spouse is a non-smoker or a smoker

 Optional Child Critical Illness

 Optional child critical illness insurance covers an additional six child-specific conditions.
 There is no Primary coverage.
 The coverage is optional; however, you must have employee or spouse critical illness insurance to be able to purchase child critical illness insurance.
 You must be under age 72 when you enroll for the first time.